Key Staff

 Stacy Hamel

-Stacy also co-directed many of the Center’s other Educational Programs including Journey through the Universe – a national science education initiative that engages entire communities—students, teachers, families, and the public—using education programs in the Earth and space sciences and space exploration that inspire and educate.
+As the Senior Education Program Manager at the Center, Stacy co-directs many of the Center’s Education Programs, including Journey through the Universe – a national science education initiative that engages entire communities—students, teachers, families, and the public—using education programs in the Earth and space sciences and space exploration that inspire and educate.
 Over 200,000 grade preK-12 students have participated in Journey through the Universe.

-Stacy manages the Center’s Family Science Night program at the Smithsonian’s National Air and Space Museum, which has been running nearly 20 years, and has seen attendance by over 50,000 students, teachers, and parents.
+John also manages the Center’s Family Science Night Program at the Smithsonian’s National Air and Space Museum, which has been operating for over 25 years.
+The program has impacted over 50,000 students, teachers and their families.

 Email: stacyhamel@ncesse.org